ChadWCox/web-sprint-challenge-applied-javascript/README.md

 1. What is the DOM?

+The DOM 'aka' document object modal is a programing interface

 2. What is an event?

+A DOM event allows javascript to register differnt event handlers on elemnts, such as a 'click'.

 3. What is an event listener?

+Is a method that allows the programmer to add listeners to register event occurences.

 4. Why would we convert a NodeList into an Array?

+If an nodelist is in an array it allows us to use array methonds such as .forEach to quickly process data.

 5. What is a component?

+Components are reusable bits of code that that returns HTML via a rendered function.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.